airmencoders/hawgops/README.md

 # Change Log

+## 1.6.0
+* Update leaflet-ruler.js to show both NM and meters
+* Add "Known Issues" card to index

 ## 1.5.4
 * Add a Online/Offline notification for users so that way if NIPR goes down they can tell that they won't be able to use the site.
 * Add a fail() function to the $.get function for elevation API that will allow the chit popups (As of 24 Oct, 19 the nationalmap.gov/epqs service is down)